Last update: Jun 02, 2023 18:58 p.m. EDT

 Last update: Jun 01, 2023 16:49 p.m.
 UTC

-.
-You can register to vote by mail in Delaware by printing a voter registration form, filling it out, and mailing it to your local election office.
+Delaware offers online voter registration.
+You can register by mail to vote in Delaware by printing a voter registration form, filling it out, and mailing it to your county election office.
 You can also register to vote in person if you prefer.

 You may register to vote in Delaware if you:

-- will be 18 years old on or before the date of the next general election.
+- will be 18 years old on or before the date of the next general election

-- List of disqualifying felonies: murder or manslaughter (except vehicular homicide); any felony constituting an offense against public administration involving bribery or improper influence or abuse of office, or any like offense under the laws of any state or local jurisdiction, or of the United States, or of the District of Columbia; or any felony constituting a sexual offense, or any like offense under the laws of any state or local jurisdiction or of the United States or of the District of Columbia.)
+- List of disqualifying felonies include: murder or manslaughter (except vehicular homicide); any felony constituting an offense against public administration involving bribery or improper influence or abuse of office, or any like offense under the laws of any state or local jurisdiction, or of the United States, or of the District of Columbia; or any felony constituting a sexual offense, or any like offense under the laws of any state or local jurisdiction or of the United States or of the District of Columbia

 - Delaware offers online voter registration.